 Her photographic practice also adds an affective aspect to her academic work.
 This work explores questions about the interaction between people and their environments both, both built and natural.
 She is particularly influenced by ideas concerning memory and history, and the contrasts between the ephemeral nature of everyday life and the apparent permanence of the built environment.

-Kate has worked in educational research for almost a decade and has contributed to a range of projects including two major ARC Discovery Projects titled School Knowledge, Working Knowledge and the Knowing Subject and Knowledge Building across Schooling and Higher Education.
+Kate has worked in educational research for over a decade and has contributed to a range of projects including two major ARC Discovery Projects titled School Knowledge, Working Knowledge and the Knowing Subject and Knowledge Building across Schooling and Higher Education.
 Her publications include two books completed as part of those projects, Australia’s Curriculum Dilemmas (MUP 2009) and Knowledge at the Crossroads (Springer 2017), as well as articles in journals such as the Journal of Education Policy, the Journal of Educational Administration and History, the Journal of Curriculum and Pedagogy, Higher Education, and the Australian Educational Researcher.
-Kate’s PhD is currently under examination and explored the assumptions and conceptions of knowledge underpinning the development of new online courses such as MOOCs.

 Peter is the Research Data Curator at the University of Melbourne where he works in partnership with researchers on a wide range of data management projects.
 He has previously worked at the Victorian Parliamentary Library and the Royal Botanic Gardens Melbourne, using his background as a researcher and computer scientist to make databases and information more available, standards-based and linked.
 He has contributed to national and international biodiversity initiatives and data transfer standards.